USED CAR CLAIMS

-At this preliminary stage of the litigation Harcus Sinclair UK Limited propose to act on an interim retainer basis, until third party funding is secured.
+At this stage of the litigation Harcus Sinclair UK Limited propose to act on an interim retainer basis, until third party funding is secured.
 We will not charge any up front fees to act for you in this matter.

 Rental Car Company

 Alphabet (GB) Ltd